east-winds/east-winds.github.io/mentoring.md

 #### M.S.

-Research opportunities may exist for course credit for [MAE M.S.][mae-ms] students.
+Advising on relevant thesis research and other research opportunities for course credit are available to [MAE M.S.][mae-ms] students.

 #### B.S.

 Undergraduates in [MAE][mae-bs] or across the school of engineering may inquire about participating in a research project.
 A minimum time commitment and high degree of motivation are required.
 Research can be for course credit, stipend, or hourly pay depending on the student’s preference and funding availability.

+**Desired programming language competencies: python, R, julia**

 ### School of Global Policy & Strategy